guardian/dotcom-rendering/README.md

 ### Storybook/Chromatic

-`yarn storybook` - Runs Storybook for all projects `yarn build-storybook` - Builds Storybook for all projects
+`pnpm storybook` - Runs Storybook for all projects `pnpm build-storybook` - Builds Storybook for all projects

-Chromatic now runs at project level. `cd` into the project dir and run `yarn chromatic -t [CHROMATIC PROJECT TOKEN]`
+Chromatic now runs at project level. `cd` into the project dir and run `pnpm chromatic -t [CHROMATIC PROJECT TOKEN]`

 You can find the token in the project Chromatic instance.